 Not sure if your CV is ready for the job search?
 These CV tips will help!

 Finishing university and kick starting your career is certainly an exciting milestone.
 But before you start applying for jobs, you need to ensure that you've perfected your CV.
-The great thing about fashioning your CV is that there's no sole direction in which to take.
+The great thing about fashioning your CV with essential details is that there's no sole direction in which to take.
 It's adaptable and should always be built according to the job description.

 Below, we'll take you through some of the top CV tips for recent graduates.